l1jer/woocommerce-stock-sync-pronto-api/README.md

 * Process stock updates from local JSON data in manageable batches.
 * Log detailed debug information for troubleshooting.
 * Handle API rate limits and server execution time constraints.

+### 1.3.8
+* Added automatic log retention: debug.log now only retains log entries from the last 4 days.
+Older entries are purged automatically before each new log write, ensuring the log file remains current and does not grow indefinitely.